CORRECTIONS BUREAU CAREERS

 Minimum requirement: 25 repetitions in one minute

-From the prone position, place your hands palms down under your shoulders, push your body upward until arms are straight, do not lock elbows.
-From this position, when told to start you will lower your body until your chest touches your partner’s fist, keeping your back straight at all times.
-The rest position is in the up position only.
-This test measures muscular endurance for use of force, lifting/carrying persons, and restraining struggling individuals.
+From the prone position, place hands palms down slightly wider than shoulder width apart with fingers pointing forward.
+Push your body upward until arms are straight, do not lock elbows!
+From this position when told to start, you will lower you body until your chest touches your partner’s fist, keeping your back straight at all times.
+The rest position is in the up position only!
+This test measures muscular endurance.
+(Upper Body).

 Minimum requirement: 19 repetitions in one minute